 With this report, I mark the completion of six months as editor of The American Archivist.
-It has been a busy time as I became familiar with the procedures and timeline of the Journal.
-It also has been a time to begin a conversation with the Editorial Board and SAA staff about the strategic direction of the Journal.
-We will continue this discussion at the Editorial Board meeting at the SAA Annual Meeting in San Diego.
+It has been a busy time as I became familiar with the procedures and timeline of the journal.
+It also has been a time to begin a conversation with the Editorial Board and SAA Staff about the strategic direction of the journal.
+We will continue this discussion at the Editorial Board meeting at SAA in San Diego.